NRajTheGeek/QuorumSampleApp/README.md

 ##  What next?
 This is just to demo the concept of the private transactions over the quorum blockchain network and it is promising in this regard.
 We obviously need to improve this alot if we want to make an awesome demo app but even in the current stag it proves the concept.

+If You have Ideas of improvement please email me at:

+rajputneerajkumar815@gmail.com